geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 <Badges>Vermiculturalist</Badges>

-Criteria: The gardener has demonstrated experience with vermiculture (the controlled growing of worms) and vermicomposting (the use of worms to produce compost).
+Criteria: The gardener has experience with vermiculture (the controlled growing of worms) and vermicomposting (the use of worms to produce compost).

-Observation tags: '#Worms',  '#CompostTea', '#Vermiculture'
+Observation tags: '#CompostTea', '#Vermiculture', '#Worms'.

 Levels:
 * Level 1: The gardener used worms to produce compost for one or two years.
 Verification: automatically awarded when there is an Observation with the associated tag for the current year, and the gardener has the Vermiculturalist tag for no more than one prior year.